digital-codes/lerninseln/readme.md

 ## Tools
-bgpip.php: remember to change init file location on server
+bgpipe.php: remember to change init file location on server

 ## Android development
 Webview with Chromium and USB: